How to Set Up a Smart Sonar

 The Fish Depth tags feature enables or disables depth readings that are displayed next to the fish icons.
 You can choose the distance from surface or distance from the bottom.
 With this information you will be sure that your lure is at the right place to hook that catch.

-To understand beams even better, think of narrow vs wide beam as flashlight vs floodlight.
-Like a flashlight beam, a narrow transducer cone shoots directly under the boat.
+To understand beams better, think of narrow vs wide beam as flashlight vs floodlight.
+Like a flashlight beam, a narrow transducer cone shoots directly under the sonar.
 But, like a floodlight, a wider cone finds more fish off to the side.
-The transducer’s crystal determines cone angle.
-Unlike some flashlights that allow us to change their beam angle, a transducer’s cone angle is fixed.
-A crystal that produces a narrow cone seems more powerful than the one that produces a wide cone.
-Why?
-Because the narrow cone beams the power into a smaller area.

 Sensitivity is like volume control on a hearing aid, it is the sonar‘s ability to receive echoes.
 Beginning anglers often set their sonar sensitivity too low.
 They like a nice, clean screen.
 Pro anglers set the sensitivity high – 70% to 90% of the maximum.
 They tolerate more clutter.
 That’s why they see more fish.
 The best strategy is setting the sensitivity to 100%, then backing off until you‘re satisfied with your screen‘s appearance.